Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

-By combining the reduction from Proposition \ref{lemma:reduction_min_norm_grad} with the lower bounds for function minimization from Theorem~\ref{theorem:LB_ell_p_minimization}, we can now immediately obtain lower bounds for minimizing the $\ell_p$ norm of the gradient, as follows.
+By combining the reduction from Proposition \ref{lemma:reduction_min_norm_grad} with the lower bounds for function minimization from Theorem~\ref{theorem:LB_ell_p_minimization}, we can now immediately obtain lower bounds for minimizing the (dual of the) $\ell_p$ norm of the gradient, as follows.

 \begin{corollary} Let $1\leq p\leq \infty$, and consider the problem class with objectives in ${\cal F}_{\rr^d,\|\cdot\|_p}({\kappa},L)$, whose minima are attained in ${\cal B}_{\|\cdot\|_p}(0,R)$.
-Then, the complexity of achieving the dual norm of the gradient bounded by $\epsilon$, for any local oracle, is bounded below by: \begin{itemize} \item $\Omega\Big(\Big(\frac{LR^{\kappa-1}}{\epsilon [\ln d]^{\kappa-1}}\Big)^{\frac{2}{3\kappa-2}}\Big)$ if $1\leq p <2$; \item $\Omega\Big( \Big(\frac{LR^{\kappa-1}}{\epsilon\min\{p,\ln d\}^{\kappa-1} }\Big)^{\frac{p}{\kappa p+\kappa-p}} \Big)$, if $2\leq p<\infty$; and, \item $\Omega\Big(\Big( \frac{LR^{\kappa-1}}{ \epsilon [\ln d]^{\kappa-1} }\Big)^{\frac{1}{\kappa-1}}\Big)$, if $p=\infty$. \end{itemize} The dimension $d$ for the lower bound to hold must be at least as large as the lower bound itself. \end{corollary}
+Then, the complexity of achieving the dual norm of the gradient bounded by $\epsilon$, for any local oracle, is bounded below by: \begin{itemize} \item $\Omega\Big(\Big(\frac{LR^{\kappa-1}}{\epsilon [\ln d]^{\kappa-1}}\Big)^{\frac{2}{3\kappa-2}}\Big)$, if $1\leq p <2$; \item $\Omega\Big( \Big(\frac{LR^{\kappa-1}}{\epsilon\min\{p,\ln d\}^{\kappa-1} }\Big)^{\frac{p}{\kappa p+\kappa-p}} \Big)$, if $2\leq p<\infty$; and, \item $\Omega\Big(\Big( \frac{LR^{\kappa-1}}{ \epsilon [\ln d]^{\kappa-1} }\Big)^{\frac{1}{\kappa-1}}\Big)$, if $p=\infty$. \end{itemize} The dimension $d$ for the lower bound to hold must be at least as large as the lower bound itself. \end{corollary}